magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-38929-nvoice-with-fpt-shows-a-wrong-grand-total.md

 ## Issue

-Invoice with FPT shows a wrong grand total when the order is paid from the store credit.
+The invoice with FPT shows a wrong grand total when the order is paid from the store credit.

 <ins>Steps to reproduce</ins>:

 1. Create a customer and make sure that the customer has a store credit with enough money to cover the order.
 1. Enable FPT and add FPT to a product.
 1. From the front end, log in as the created customer.
-1. Add the product with FPT to cart.
+1. Add the product with FPT to the cart.
-1. Checkout and pay with the store credit.
+1. Checkout and pay with store credit.
 It should be a zero pay order.
 1. Go to Orders and manually invoice the order.
 1. Check the invoice grand total.